- Amenity Reference Notes Overview

 7. If you want, you can add custom User Fields to your RefNotes.
 You can then create and assign values for these fields (for example, you can create a Color field and then add color values such as Terra Cotta, Gray, etc. to assign to RefNotes).
 These fields are tied to the Divisions, so you'll need to assign a division to a RefNote before you can assign these fields and values to that RefNote.

-9 Symbol: This pane shows a thumbnail image of how the amenity block will appear in your drawing.
+8. Symbol: When the 2D tab is selected, this pane shows a thumbnail image of how the amenity block will appear in your drawing.

-10. Photo: Click this button to browse for and assign a photo to this object to place as a Photo Callout.
+If you select the Photo: tab, you can click the thumbnail area and browse for and assign a photo to this object to place as a Photo Callout.

 Assigning a 3D SketchUp Symbol to an Amenity Reference Note